 Disadvantages of Cantilever Beam:

-- Like beams, they maintain shear shape along with resistance to large tensile and compressive forces and are therefore relatively large in scale.
+- Like beams, they maintain shear shape along with resistance to large tensile and compressive forces therefore relatively large in scale.

-- Truss construction is used in large examples to reduce weight.
+- Truss construction is used in large structures to reduce weight.

-- A good example is a balcony, it is supported at one end only, the rest of the beams extends over the open space and on the other hand, it has nothing to support.
+- A good example is a balcony, it is supported at one end only, the rest of the beams extends over the open space, on the other hand, it has nothing to support.

 - Other examples are a cantilever roof in a bus shelter, car park, or railway station.

-Cantilever beams are used in specific points where you have only one end for support and the other end is free without any support.
+Cantilever beams are used in specific points where one end for support and the other end is free without any support.

 Therefore cantilever beams are used in place were you cannot support the one end of the beam.